Orchid care is not complicated. It is just different from everything else you have grown.

 A visual check for correct dilution: after mixing liquid fertilizer into your watering can, it should look almost clear, like very faint tea.
 If it has noticeable color, dilute further.
 Concentrated fertilizer burns orchid roots fast.

 In autumn and winter, stop fertilizing.
-She’s resting.
+The plant is resting.

 Don’t fertilize a newly purchased orchid for at least two months.
 Nursery growers fertilize heavily before sale; adding more will burn the roots.

 When the flowers drop, most people throw the plant away.
-That’s the saddest part of this story, because she’s not done.
+That’s the saddest part of this story, because it is not done.

 After the last flower falls, look at the spike (the long green stem that held the flowers).
 You have two options: